 \section{Introduction}

-Equivariant cohomology theories are often viewed as very difficult to compute.
-In full generality, this is often true, as many computations which non-equivariantly were completely in the 1950s and 1960s are still out of reach.
-Addtionally, the kinds of cellular decompositions which arise most naturally geometrically are often not adapted to easy computation, further compounding the problem.
+Equivariant cohomology is often viewed as very difficult to compute.
+In full generality, this is often true, as many computations which non-equivariantly were completed in the 1950s and 1960s are still out of reach.
+Addtionally, the kinds of cellular decompositions which geometrically arise are often not adapted to easy computation, further compounding the problem.
 Many computations in the literature require significant amounts of hard work, even for ordinary (Bredon) homology (see, for example, the recent papers of Dugger on equivariant Grassmanians \cite{DuggerGr} and Hazel on \(C_{2}\)-surfaces \cite{HazelSurfaces}).